onzfonz/comp227/src/content/5/en/part5d.md

 The test uses [cy.contains](https://docs.cypress.io/api/commands/contains.html#Syntax) to ensure that the application prints an error message.

-The application renders the error message to a component with the CSS class <i>error</i>:
+The application renders the error message to a component with the CSS class `error`:

 ```js
 const Notification = ({ message }) => {